logo

 Berlin | Germany

-In a special debate series at Volksbühne, Milo Rau, !Mediengruppe Bitnik, Ece Temelkuran, Anne Roth, Hito Steyerl and Sönke Iwersen, among others, will discuss “Techno-Fascism: From Elon Musk to AfD.”
+In a special debate series at Volksbühne, Milo Rau, !Mediengruppe Bitnik, Ece Temelkuran, Anne Roth, Hito Steyerl and Sönke Iwersen, among others, discussed “Techno-Fascism: From Elon Musk to AfD.”

 Vienna | Austria

-With a fire ritual, the shaman Nika Korenjak cleanses the Vienna Funkhaus of old and new fascism to make way for a republic of love.
+With a fire ritual, the shaman Nika Korenjak cleansed the Vienna Funkhaus of old and new fascism to make way for a republic of love.

 Munich | Germany